ppy/osu-wiki/news/2025/2025-10-13-halloween-fanart-contest-voting.md

 ![](https://assets.ppy.sh/contests/260/banner.jpg)

-With a haunting total of **156** entries, our osu! resident artists have vrewed up a caultrod of chilling creativity!
+With a haunting total of **155** entries, our osu! resident artists have brewed up a cauldron of chilling creativity!
 Now, it's *your* turn to step into the night and cast your **15** votes to decide which creations will rise from the shadows as rulers of the night!

 Need help deciding?
 Don't worry, we've got you covered with a spooky slideshow showcasing all of the entries set to the tunes of [Igorrr & Ruby My Dear](https://osu.ppy.sh/beatmaps/artists/370)'s *Figue Folle*: